-Before providing an accommodation, the Authority must determine that the person meets the definition of a person with a disability, and that the accommodation will enhance the family's access to the Authority programs and services.
+Before providing an accommodation, the Authority must determine that the person meets the definition of a person with a disability, and that the person needs the specific accommodation due to their disability and the change is required for them to have equal access to the housing program,.

 The Authority will request third-party verification to support the need for a reasonable accommodation.
 Third-party verification must be obtained from a Qualified Individual.
 A Qualified Individual can be a doctor or other medical professional, a peer support group, a non-medical service agency, a caseworker, a vocational/rehab specialist, counselor, or a reliable third party who is in a position to know about the individual's disability.
 The Authority must request only information that is necessary to evaluate the disability-related need for the accommodation.
 The Authority will not inquire about the nature or extent of any disability.
 In the event that the Authority does receive confidential information about a person's specific diagnosis, treatment, or the nature or severity of the disability, the Authority will dispose of it.
 In place of the information, the Authority will note in the file that the disability and other requested information have been verified, the date the verification was received, and the name and address of the knowledgeable professional who sent the information.